andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

 ...
 ```

-The final specification for the Authorization Code Flow is:
+The final specified behaviour for the Authorization Code Flow is:

 ```
 3.1.3.8.
 Access Token Validation